35grain/grpc-tictactoe/README.md

 `python3 -m grpc_tools.protoc -I . --python_out=. --grpc_python_out=. game.proto`

+The `win32api` Python package is required for setting system time on Windows based machines.

-Then simply run `python3 tictactoe.py`
+Then simply run `python3 tictactoe.py`.

+**NB!
+All nodes must start the game with administrator/sudo privileges to be able to modify system time!**